NitramDivad/Bamazon/README.md

     * The table structure for both the products and the departments table can be found in their respective SQL files.
 Each does contain initilization data.

     * A Guide for use is also included.
-It can be found at the following link:
+It can be found at the following link:  (to be provided)